 No. California allows domestic partnerships between any couples who wish to have one.
 A domestic partnership isn’t a marriage.
 Instead, couples with domestic partnerships do so to get certain benefits usually associated with marriage, such as being able to receive a partner’s state-administered health benefits.
 To learn more about domestic partnership in California, read our blog on the subject!

 If partners do not wish to have a traditional marriage, but want some of the legal benefits of a marriage, a domestic partnership can be the ideal solution.
 Domestic partnerships do not require the same ceremony as a traditional marriage, but they do require paperwork.
 While a domestic partnership does not provide couples with federal benefits like a marriage does, you can receive certain marital benefits.
 These include:

 It can be useful to work with a domestic partnership attorney.
 They can help determine the right course of action for you and your partner.

 Common law marriage matters to couples living in California because some of them might not realize they have legal rights typically only provided to married couples by the state.
 For example, a separating couple who met common law marriage requirements in another state before moving to California might have similar rights to that married spouses have while divorcing.
 This includes child support, spousal support, asset division, and other issues commonly associated with a divorce.
 It is important that couples know their rights and responsibilities during separation.

-If you’re facing an issue involving common-law marriage in the state of California, Law Offices of H. William Edgar is ready to help.
+If you’re facing an issue involving common-law marriage in the state of California, Edgar & Dow is ready to help.
 Our attorneys are ready to help with the complexities of your situation and help you navigate any family law issues you might be experiencing.

 A common law marriage is recognized by the state of California if a couple has met the requirements for it in a state the recognizes it.
 If the couple moves to California after meeting the requirements for a common-law marriage, they are considered legally married in the state.